Who Do Consumers Trust, If Not Online Reviews?

 The point of the story is that a good online reputation is useless if your brand doesn’t sell.
 Even though three brands won the online review battle, none of them won the war because they lacked the allegiance of a vital channel member.
 We see this same story play out all the time across many different backdrops, including the interaction between distributors and store buyers (which can be even more deadly because consumers can’t purchase a brand if it never makes it to the shelf).

-How To Grow Your Channel Member Loyalty
+How To Gain Consumers’ Trust and Grow Your Channel Member Loyalty

 We realize that in today’s world it sounds utterly archaic to suggest shifting part of the focus away from the almighty digital landscape to real humans.
 But as skepticism of online reviews and recommendations grows, enlisting more sales support from channel members is a huge untapped opportunity for brands in certain categories.